Nicki Nicole

-Nicole Denise Cucco (born August 25, 2000), known professionally as Nicki Nicole (/es/), is an Argentine rapper and singer-songwriter.
+Nicole Denise Cucco (born 25 August 2000), known professionally as Nicki Nicole (/es/), is an Argentine rapper and singer-songwriter.
 Born and raised in Rosario, Santa Fe, she gained popularity with her singles "Wapo Traketero", "Colocao", "Mamichula", "Mala Vida", and "Marisola" (remix).
-At the 68th Annual Grammy Awards, she received their first Grammy nomination for Best Música Urbana Album for her 2024 album Naiki.
+At the 68th Annual Grammy Awards, she received her first Grammy nomination for Best Música Urbana Album for her 2024 album Naiki.

 Early life

 Nicole was born in Rosario to a middle class family.
 She showed interest in music at a very early age.
 She attended Colegio Comunidad Educativa La Paz, where she completed her formal education.

 Career

 In April 2019, Nicki Nicole released "Wapo Traketero" under Gonzalo Ferreyra's production.
 In August, the singer collaborated with Argentine producer Bizarrap on the thirteenth release of his "Music Sessions".
 The song peaked at number three on the Billboard Argentina Hot 100, skyrocketing both artists' popularity in the country.
-Later that month, Nicki Nicole released her second single, titled "Años Luz".
+Later that month, Nicki Nicole released her second single titled "Años Luz".

 On 8 November 2019, Nicki Nicole released her debut album Recuerdos, which counted with production from Bizarrap and collaborations with Cazzu and Duki.
 The album was followed by the release of a music video for her single "Diva".

 In May 2020, the singer released her single "Colocao", which peaked at number six on the Argentina Hot 100 and 48th in Spain.
 In August, Nicki Nicole became the first Argentine woman to top the Argentina Hot 100 chart with "Mamichula", alongside Argentine rapper Trueno and Bizarrap.
 The song also peaked at number one in Spain and is certified platinum in the country as well.

-Her appearance on The Tonight Show Starring Jimmy Fallon in April 2021 with Lunay received a lot of press coverage in Argentina, as she was the first Argentinean artist to perform in the show.
+Her appearance on The Tonight Show Starring Jimmy Fallon in April 2021 with Lunay received a lot of press coverage in Argentina, as she was the first Argentinean artist to perform on the show.

 On 28 October 2021, she presented her latest album "Parte de Mí", where tracks from early in her career were joined by new songs.
-Featured in this album are several artists admired by her, such as Rauw Alejandro, Delaossa, Dread Mar I and Trueno.
+Featured in this album are several artists admired by her, such as Rauw Alejandro, Delaossa, Dread Mar I, and Trueno.